aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Discussion

 This philosophical argument aims to serve as part of a map, but a map is not the territory.
-There are myriad avenues of life which give better tools for a greater understanding (of the territory, the experience of existing).
+It should be contrasted with the myriad avenues of life which give better tools for understanding and appreciating the territory, the experience of existing.

-The argument does not yet ensure that the law of cause and effect is mandatory in all of existence.
-If there are an unbounded set of causes and an unbounded set of effects existing in their own right, it would make the law of cause and effect a moot point, even if there do exist fuller, more properly defined universes which do fully abide to it.
-Potentially there could be an ontological enforcement of cause and effect owing to it being a law of ontology, or could be as a result of God.
-This point is academic, since we have no ability to discern the actual nature of causes, which lie in the past.
-In our universe, the law of cause and effect appears conventionally true.

-The theory could imply there is a great deal of suffering, which is a distressing thought.
-I'll try to respond by saying that as the Buddha taught, suffering arises from a misapprehension of self.
-This isn't intended to downplay suffering, but might be helpful for accepting its existence in the universe and potentially beyond.
-It also seems likely that due to the continuous and interconnected nature of the universe, it is not possible to create any (or at least a diverse) universe with sentience but without that including suffering as part of the spectrum of experience.
-So the two could not be meaningfully separated and we experience both good and bad.

-Many religions and spiritual doctrines place ultimate reality as beyond all conception, which I believe also carries to making logical statements about an ontological nothing.
-According to this, the theory is totally unfounded, as one could not say one way or the other.
-I think this is a very valid and probably more sensible philosophical position to have.
+Many religions and spiritual doctrines place ultimate reality as beyond all conception, which I believe would also include these logical statements about an ontological nothing.
+If that is indeed the case then this theory is totally unfounded, as one could not say one way or the other.
+I think this is a very valid, and maybe more sensible, philosophical position to have.

 ## Further work